D0641651/Selenium-Facebook-User-Photo-Downloader/README.md

 your_password = ""

 ```
-if you want to download :
+🥛if you want to download :
 https://www.facebook.com/zuck
 then =>  user_to_scrap = "zuck"
 ```